superdrdood/veizy11ty/posts/2013/08/gone-home/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "gonehome01-title.jpg"
+excerpt: "I started writing up a big long piece about a thing but it was taking forever.
+Then I played Gone Home which turned out to be pretty great and also much easier to write about.
+So I’m going to do that.
+Right now!"
 ---
 _This was originally published on my blogspot blog, but am reposting here because I can!_

 I started writing up a big long piece about a thing but it was taking forever.
 Then I played [Gone Home](http://www.gonehomegame.com/) which turned out to be pretty great and also much easier to write about.
 So I'm going to do that.
 Right now!